swiftlang/swift-llbuild/docs/buildsystem.rst

   should be build together for a particular purpose.
 This typically would include definitions for all of the things a user might want to build directly.

+  The default target to build can be specified by including an entry for the empty string (`""`).

 * ``Node`` Definitions (`nodes` key)

   This section can be used to configure additional properties on the node